labscript-suite/labscript-suite/docs/source/installation.md

     C:\labscript-suite> .venv\Scripts\activate
     ```

-    _Note:_ This step is OS specific, e.g. on Linux it’s `source .venv/bin/activate`.
+    _Note:_ This step is OS specific, e.g. on Linux it's `source .venv/bin/activate`.

 4. Update the Python package installer and other installation packages of your virtual environment.